Dragon Age: Last Flight

-Dragon Age: Last Flight is a fantasy novel released on September 16, 2014 and written by Liane Merciel.
+Dragon Age: Last Flight is a fantasy novel released on September 16, 2014, and written by Liane Merciel.
 The novel is set in Thedas, the setting for the role-playing video game franchise Dragon Age.
-The novel is centered on two characters: a young elven mage named Valya who is recently recruited into the Grey Wardens and rediscovers the last of the griffons, once serving as steeds for the Wardens and was thought to be extinct after their kind died off at the end of the Fourth Blight; and her predecessor who lived during the Fourth Flight, an elven mage named Isseya who practiced blood mage and was the sister of the hero Garahel who slew the Archdemon Andoral to end the Fourth Blight.
+The novel is centered on two characters: a young elven mage named Valya who is recently recruited into the Grey Wardens and rediscovers the last of the griffons, once serving as steeds for the Wardens and was thought to be extinct after their kind died off at the end of the Fourth Blight; and her predecessor who lived during the Fourth Flight, an elven mage named Isseya who practiced blood magic and was the sister of the hero Garahel who slew the Archdemon Andoral to end the Fourth Blight.

 Movies Games and Tech ran a promotion in November 2014, to celebrate the release of Last Flight by giving away three copies of the book.
 A deluxe edition was released by Dark Horse Books in September 2019, featuring new illustrations by Stefano Martino, Andres Ponce, German Ponce and Alvaro Sarraseca.